Benellen Avenue - Glenferness Avenue

 View the proposed design here.

-Some of the proposals are subject to a separate legal process and a Traffic Regulation Order (TRO) has been published outlining the changes in detail.
-Comments are invited on the proposals until 9 December 2022.
-Find out more at: Benellen Avenue Have Your Say.
+Some of the proposals were subject to a separate legal process and a Traffic Regulation Order (TRO) was published outlining the changes in detail in December 2022.
+This TRO was recommended for approval in February 2023.

 Artist’s impression of proposals at the Leven Avenue / Benellen Avenue / Walsford Road junction (looking north/west)